 There are around 300 commonly available types of essential oil.
 Many of these are believed to help with relaxation.
 Our list of 12 is formed of those that have an evidence base for their selection.

 All of our essential oils for sleep are relaxing and calming and recommended for the promotion of sound slumber.
-Multiple scientific research studies have been done on essential oils, such as Lavender2Lavender and sleep: A systematic review of the evidence, as well as Roman Chamomile and Neroli 3Effects of aromatherapy on the anxiety, vital signs, and sleep quality of percutaneous coronary intervention patients in intensive care units, that prove their effectiveness for sleep.
+Multiple scientific research studies have been done on essential oils, such as Lavender, as well as Roman Chamomile and Neroli that prove their effectiveness for sleep.

-Research has proven that these 12 Essential Oils For Sleep work.
+Research has proven that the 12 Essential Oils For Sleep work.
 However each of them have different effects and can be used in different ways.

-One research study5Essential oils and their constituents as skin penetration enhancer for transdermal drug delivery: a review shows that the chemical components of lavender essential oil enters the bloodstream within five minutes from applying the oil onto the skin.
+One research study shows that the chemical components of lavender essential oil enters the bloodstream within five minutes from applying the oil onto the skin.

-Another study6Lavender essential oil fractions alleviate sleep disorders induced by the combination of anxiety and caffeine in mice showed when massaging lavender essential oil into the skin the subject received double the benefit.
-You gain the calming and relaxing response reaction from the brain via inhalation and also from the organic compounds which are absorbed through the skin!
+Another study showed when massaging lavender essential oil into the skin the subject received double the benefit.
+Likely because you gain the calming and relaxing response reaction from the brain via inhalation and also from the organic compounds which are absorbed through the skin!

 What Are The 12 Best Essential Oils For Sleep?